 My normal method of drying remains the "low and slow" method because I believe it to be safest.
 I don't like putting my investment - either in time, money or passion - at unnecessary risk.
 When putting roughed projects in your kiln, there may be an initial waiting period before your initial project(s) is/are ready to finish working/casting/stabilizing/etc, but if you're constantly roughing, drying, finishing, it won't be long before you have a backlog of kiln-dried pieces.

-You may choose to seal your wood with an Anchor Seal-like product to slow the drying process in your kiln.
+You may choose to seal your wood with an Anchor Seal or similar product to slow the drying process in your kiln.
 If you do, be sure to leave an area untreated for moisture to escape.
 Personally, I do not seal my pieces before kiln drying, because I dislike Anchor Seal 2 (it takes far too long to dry) and because even if I see a piece open up (crack), I'm confident it'll close.
 The most egregious example of cracking I've observed was a small 10-11" Concinna Burl winged bowl I turned for a demo years ago.
 A crack developed on the wing during the first week of drying that opened up a good 3/16" - a significant crack for a small piece.
 By the time I was done drying the piece, the crack had closed completely.
 I finished the project (after a little over a month in my kiln) without doing anything to fill the the area where the crack originally developed.
 If I were to show you that piece today, you'd have a hard time finding any evidence of the original crack unless I mentioned it.

 Whether you're drying a roughed woodturning, knife/gun blocks or scales for stabilizing, or natural edge blocks with the intent of casting hybrid blanks, the best advise I can give you is to plan for your finished product by making it larger than your desired end product and allowing for movement.
 There are, of course, ways to minimize movement.
 Just as I restrain the movement of cue blanks, reel seats and other dimensional stock I've cut by wrapping in stretch wrap, I might restrain the movement of scales or other thin stock in some manner, perhaps simply by putting some weight on them.
 Understand what is happening and why and you'll be better prepared to properly handle, dry and pro-actively protect your investment.